dhardy/pippin/doc/file-format.md

 Chunks are aligned on 16-byte boundaries.
 Note: this may waste a fair bit of space.

-Types: u8 refers to an unsigned eight-bit number (also a byte), u64 a 64-bit number, i8 a signed byte etc. (these are Rust types).
+Types: u8 refers to an unsigned eight-bit number (a byte), u64 a 64-bit number, i8 a signed byte etc. (these are Rust types).
 These are written in binary big-endian format.
 (There is no strong reason for chosing big-endian.)